Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 Seeing how other teams approach their GTM strategies can help you shape your own.
 Here are a few examples of how different businesses might structure a go-to-market plan.

 • SaaS product launch: A software company developing a project management tool for remote teams could focus on channels where those workers already spend time, such as collaboration forums and LinkedIn groups.
-Messaging would highlight pain points like async communication and task visibility, while a targeted free trial drives early adoption.
+Messaging would highlight pain points such as async communication and task visibility, while a targeted free trial would drive early adoption.

 • Expansion into a new market: An established e-commerce brand entering the Spanish market could focus its GTM strategy on local messaging, regional partnerships, and campaigns that resonate with the local culture.
 The plan would include competitor research, new pricing, and a phased rollout starting with one product category.